-FIDLEG also includes changes to the current prospectus liability regime.
-While the current regime will largely remain intact, it is proposed that defendants will need to show that they did not act intentionally or negligently in order to avoid prospectus liability, rather than the burden of proof being borne by the claimants.
-In addition, the draft of FIDLEG introduces administrative criminal liability in the case of intentional violation of Swiss prospectus rules, and limitations of liability in connection with required summaries and forward-looking statements included in prospectuses.
+FIDLEG also includes proposed changes to the current prospectus liability regime.
+While the current regime will largely remain intact, it was initially proposed that defendants will need to show that they did not act intentionally or negligently in order to avoid prospectus liability, rather than the burden of proof being borne by the claimants.
+However, following review by the National Council, this shift in the burden of proof has been removed, and will now be subject to further debate within the Swiss parliament.
+Separately, the draft of FIDLEG introduces administrative criminal liability in the case of intentional violation of Swiss prospectus rules, and limitations of liability in connection with required summaries and forward-looking statements included in prospectuses.